 How Weight Gain in Pregnancy Impacts the Birth

-Women can improve their chances for a vaginal birth by watching their diet and their weight gain carefully.
+Women can improve their chances for a vaginal birth by watching their diet during pregnancy and their weight gain carefully.

-- Gaining too much weight can be a sign of a diet that is high in carbohydrates, lower in nutrition and a sign of a sedate lifestyle.
+Gaining too much weight can be a sign of a diet that is high in carbohydrates, lower in nutrition, and a sign of a sedentary lifestyle.
 The baby can grow larger than its genetic potential because of the constant sugar in his mother’s blood.
 The woman’s vagina can store fat and make the passage difficult to navigate.

-- Gaining too little weight gain because of poor calorie and nutritive intake can be just as concerning as too much weight gain.
-If the baby, placenta and maternal blood volume lack the nutrition needed to grow healthily, the baby may be smaller than its potential and may be intolerant of labor.
+Gaining too little weight because of poor calorie and nutritive intake can be just as concerning as too much weight gain.
+If the baby, placenta, and maternal blood volume lack the nutrition needed to grow healthily, the baby may be smaller than its potential and may be intolerant of labor.
 Also, the placenta may be unable to support the baby during the stress of labor.
-If the amniotic fluid is low because the placenta is not functioning well, the umbilical cord can be compressed during labor causing decelerations of the baby’s heartbeat.
+If the amniotic fluid is low because the placenta is not functioning well, the umbilical cord can be compressed during labor, causing decelerations of the baby’s heartbeat.

 A woman needs to plan her meals more carefully when pregnant.
-Even though she may not get every nutrient every day, the pregnant mom needs to look at her week as a whole to be sure she is consuming enough of everything.
+Even though she may not get every nutrient every day, the pregnant mom needs to look at her week as a whole to be sure she is consuming enough of the vitamins and minerals needed to keep her and her baby healthy.
 She should eat every 2-3 hours so that blood sugar levels stay steady throughout the day and be sure that her last snack of the day in high in protein to keep blood sugar stable all night.

 Protein